-The Children’s Health impact area uses strategies that provide access to nutritional foods and increase knowledge on the benefits of healthy eating and being physically active.
-Efforts in this area include projects that include a pantry program, education series, and activities that promote movement and provide access to facilities and physical fitness.
+The Children’s Health impact area uses strategies that provide access to nutritional foods and increase knowledge of the benefits of healthy eating and being physically active.
+Efforts in this area include a pantry program, education series, and activities that promote movement and physical fitness.
 Projects in the Children’s Health impact area include the following:

-REACH (Recreation, Enrichment, and Activity for Children’s Health) Night
+R.E.A.C.H.
+(Recreation, Enrichment & Activity for Children’s Health)